-If your connected home is anything like ours, it’s littered with USB chargers, backup batteries, and other powered items.
-If only your electrical outlets were equipped with USB ports, life would be far less cluttered!
-Thankfully, you’ll find USB-enabled power outlets available at your local, big-box store, as well as online retailers like Amazon.
-Upgrading an existing outlet is a straightforward job for the most part, but you may be apprehensive about working with electrical wiring.
-In this guide, we’ll walk you through how to install a USB outlet.
+If your home is anything like ours, it’s littered with USB chargers, backup batteries, and other powered items.
+That said, wouldn’t it be easier if our wall outlets had USB ports instead of the traditional two-prong socket?
+Thankfully, USB-enabled power outlets are easy to find at big-box stores and online retailers like Amazon and Walmart.
+Upgrading an existing outlet is a straightforward job, but you may be apprehensive about working with electrical wiring.
+Here, we’ll walk you through the proper way to install a USB outlet.

-Before we get started, an important warning: Regulations governing electrical work in the home vary based on country.
-Check that you are authorized to perform electrical maintenance at home before following these steps.
+Before we get started, however, an important warning: Regulations governing electrical work in the home vary based on the country and state.
+Before following the steps below, please check that you are authorized to perform electrical maintenance in your area and that you have the safety tools needed to do so.

 A couple of years ago, you’d be hard-pressed to find a power outlet with integrated USB ports, but now there are several available, including the TruePower and multi-functional Swidget.
 You could choose to source a cheap, unbranded outlet from eBay or Amazon, but we recommend picking up a model from a mainstream brand, such as Legrand or Leviton.
 You’ll find a range of configurations and colors available, and you can relax knowing that they’ve been built and tested for safety compliance.